 Haugesund is a port town in Rogaland county, Norway.
-The city has population around 37,000 and covers a total area of approx 73 km2 (28 ml2).
-Haugesund is located between Stavanger and Bergen, and among numerous small isles and often-visited by cruise liners Norwegian fjord destinations (Akrafjord, Hardangerfjord, Lysefjorden).
+The city has population around 37,000 and covers a total area of approx 73 km2 (28 mi2).
+Haugesund is located between Stavanger and Bergen, and among numerous small isles and often visited by cruise liners Norwegian fjord destinations (Akrafjord, Hardangerfjord, Lysefjorden).

-- In the 21st century, the town established its position as a major trading centre and mai port for for Hordaland county.
-It has several relatively big shopping centres, considering the city's size.
-However, this led to a decline of trade and shopping activity in the centre.
+In the 21st century, the town established its position as a major trading center and principal port (locode NOHAU) for Hordaland County.
+It has several relatively big shopping centers, considering the city's size.
+However, this led to a decline of trade and shopping activity.

 Haugesund cruise terminal

-Cruise ships to Haugesund dock on a pier located under 1 km from the town center.
-The distance is easily walkable, but free bus shuttle service is also provided.
+Cruise ships to Haugesund dock on a pier located under 1 km from downtown.
+The distance is easily walkable, but a free bus shuttle service is also provided.

 Passengers on an AIDA Cruises liner berthed in southern Norway were cleared out of a 24-hour quarantine after two of them tested negative for...March 4, 2020

 Azamara Cruises celebrated unique occurrence on Monday, August 6, when a pair of their cruise ships, including fleet's newest addition Azamara...August 7, 2018